Become a Certified Fraud Examiner (CFE)

 2. MEET THE ELIGIBILITY POINT REQUIREMENT (MINIMUM 50 POINTS)

-Eligibility to earn the Certified Fraud Examiner (CFE) credential is based upon a point system, which awards credit for education and experience.
+Eligibility is determined by a point system, which awards credit for education, professional affiliations and experience

 3. GAIN AT LEAST TWO YEARS OF FRAUD RELATED PROFESSIONAL EXPERIENCE